Gear & ReviewsGear ReviewsBoxingSolo Training

-Best Boxing Apps for Heavy Bag Training in 2025
+Best Boxing Apps for Heavy Bag Training

-FIGHTFLOW Team
+FightFlow Team

-8 min read
+7 min read

-Plenty of people buy a heavy bag, hang it up, smash it for two weeks—and then it becomes an expensive coat rack.
+Plenty of people buy a heavy bag, hang it up, smash it for two weeks — and then it becomes an expensive coat rack.

 The problem isn't the bag.
 It's the plan.